3ll3/Final_Proj_MLP/readme.txt

 Instructions on the order to run files (starting withe step1) and what these files do.
-Please note, if you have postgres and hadoop running on a UCB insance then skip to Step2-mlp.sh.
+Please note, if you have postgres and Hadoop running on a UCB instance then skip to Step2-mlp.sh.

 Step1-mlp.sh:
   Run the Step1 file if you do no currently have a drive mounted on /data.
-Thsi will take some time as this will set up postgres.
+This will take some time as this will set up postgres.

 Step2-mlp.sh:
   Will update pip by wgetting the update and install needed python packages: numpy, cython, pandas, xlrd.
 This script will end